Lead Screening

 Protocols for lead testing:

-• All CenCal Health members must be given a blood lead test at age 12 months and age 24 months at minimum.
-Source: California Department of Public Health
+• All CenCal Health members must be given a blood lead test at age 12 months and age 24 months at a minimum.
+Source: California Department of Public Health Utilize Lead Testing CPT code: 83655

-• Provide the patient’s parent or guardian with anticipatory guidance/health education material about lead exposure screening (download one here)
+• Provide the patient’s parent or guardian with anticipatory guidance/health education material about lead exposure screening.

-• If a lead test is not administered, or if a parent declines/refuses lead test, document this in patient’s chart.
+• If a lead test is not administered, or if a parent declines/refuses a lead test, document this in the patient’s chart.

 • Report any abnormal lead tests to your County’s Department of Public Health and the California Lead Poisoning Prevention Branch

-Here are some important notes and tips to promote lead screening in your practice:
+Here are some important notes and tips to promote lead testing in your practice:

 • Include an alert in your EMR system or the patient’s chart to screen for lead exposure at 12 & 24 months

-• Keep a chart alert for all patients under age 6 who’ve never been screened for lead exposure
+• Keep a chart alert for all patients under age 6 who’ve never been tested for lead exposure

-• Note that patients on any government assistance program are considered at-risk, and should be screened for lead exposure (this includes Medi-Cal/CenCal Health eligibility)
+• Note that patients on any government assistance program are considered at-risk, and should be tested for lead exposure (this includes Medi-Cal/CenCal Health eligibility)

-• Discuss the importance of lead exposure screening with parents at each well child visit before 3 years of age
+• Discuss the importance of lead exposure testing with parents at each well-child visit before 3 years of age

 • Offer point-of-care lead testing in your office

-For more information about pediatric lead exposure screening, you can to go:
+For more information about pediatric lead exposure testing, you can to go:

-If you have any questions about recommended lead exposure screening, please contact populationhealth@cencalhealth.org
+If you have any questions about recommended lead exposure testing, please contact populationhealth@cencalhealth.org